Support rural and remote communities across Australia – donate here to make a difference

-Bowel cancer is the second deadliest cancer
+Bowel cancer is the second largest cause of cancer death

 Bowel cancer, also known as colorectal cancer, is a prevalent and potentially life-threatening disease that affects 1 in 13 Australians by the time they reach 85.
 It’s the second biggest cause of cancer deaths in Australia, which highlights the importance of early detection and prevention in improving survival rates.
 Rural Doctors Foundation encourages Australians particularly those remotely to find out more about bowel cancer.